SergioPujol/LetsLock/README.md

 - Deployment of the communication infrastructure using WiFi network.

 ## Methodology and Evaluation
-The project follows the CDIO methodology, which encompasses project planning, control, teamwork, and documentation.
-The evaluation process aligns with the assessment criteria established for the degree's Project subjects.
+The project follows a combined approach of CDIO and Scrum methodologies to ensure comprehensive engineering education and effective project management.
+The CDIO methodology provides a holistic framework for the project, guiding the development process from conception to operation.
+Then, the Scrum methodology has been adopted for project management, incorporating sprint planning, task management, and iterative development.

 ## Getting Started
 To get started with the project, please follow these steps: